 - Shows what AAS configurations and features to use in different network deployment scenarios, focusing on mobile broadband, but also including fixed wireless access

 - Presents the latest developments in multi-antenna technologies, including Beamforming, MIMO and cell shaping, along with the potential of different technologies in a commercial network context

 - Provides a deep understanding of the differences between mid-band and mm-Wave solutions

 Mobile and wireless communications engineers, IT engineers, electronics engineers, graduate students and industry R&D engineers.

 3. Elements of Wave Propagation

-8. 3GPP Physical Layer Solutions for LTE and the evolution towards NR
+8. 3GPP Physical Layer Solutions for Long-term Evolution and the Evolution Towards New Radio

 10. End-to-end features